LabIsDu/Eco-Race/README.md

 > Status: Developing

-### **Eco Race** is a game developed as part of the environmental extension project **Eco Causa** at the Federal University of Cariri (UFCA).
+### *Eco Race* is a game developed by me, Eduardo Oliveira, as part of my extension project *Eco Causa* at the Federal University of Cariri (UFCA), where I worked as a scholarship holder.
 The main objective of the game is to raise awareness about the importance of proper disposal of electronic waste and its separation from regular waste.
-In the **endless runner** style, players take on the role of a character running through the environment, collecting items while needing to distinguish between electronic waste and regular waste.
+In the *endless runner* style, players take on the role of a character running through the environment, collecting items while needing to distinguish between electronic waste and regular waste.
 The score is based on the player's performance in making this separation correctly.

 ### Eco Race not only educates players about the environmental impact of electronic waste but also uses fun and challenging mechanics to engage the audience, emphasizing the importance of sustainability in a playful way.